xaprb/story/exampleSite/content/slides/adirondack/index.md

 ---
 class: col-3

-# The Spectacle Before Us Was Indeed Sublime
+# Three-Column Layouts

 This is a three-column layout, created with `class: col-3`.

-A shining crescent far beneath the flying vessel.
+As with `col-2`, Apron assumes the slide begins with an H1 header.

 Mist enveloped the ship three hours out from port.